News

 From today, in addition to my work at Small Technology Foundation, I’ll be working with Stately on developer and designer relations as a contractor.

-Better Blocking Rules Update 25th May 2021
+Better Blocking Rules Update

 New blocking rules!
 On 25th May 2021, Laura blocked three blocker blockers, fixed five sites and blocked four new trackers.
 The rules will auto-update if the app is running.
 If it’s not, you can get the new rules by opening the app and choosing ‘Update rules’ or ‘Check again now’ from Better’s menu.
 Thank you to all our donors and patrons who help us continue our work! 💙 If you want to support us, you can tell your friends about our work, leave us a review for Better, gift the app to someone else, or even become a donor or monthly patron.

-Hell Site
+Hell site

 They have a word for Twitter on the fediverse.
 They call it ‘hell site’.
 It’s very apt.
 When I first joined about 15 years ago, at the end of 2006, it was a very different place.
 A small, non-algorithmically curated space where you could have group chats with your friends.
 What I didn’t know back then was that Twitter, Inc., was a venture-capital-funded startup.